Part of the TeachMe Series

 Clitoris withdraws under hood

-Bartholin gland secretion in order to lubricate vestibule for entry of penis
+Bartholin gland secretion to lubricate vestibule for entry of penis

-Uterus fully elevated and organismic platform forms in lower one third of vagina
+Uterus is fully elevated and organismic platform forms in the lower one-third of the vagina

 Uterus contracts, anal sphincter contracts